 Other factors that may increase the occurrence of ear infections are

-- feeding while leaning back
+- feeding while lying back

 - smoking in the environment, including in the car.

 - possibly pacifier use.

 - Antibiotics, but not always necessary

 - fluid is noted in the middle ear for a prolonged period of time.

 - repeated ear infections in a short period of time.